-Hayao Miyazaki’s film Ponyo is a Japanese anime feature heavy on myth and symbolism but nonetheless aimed squarely at a young child audience.
+Hayao Miyazaki’s Ponyo is a feature-length anime which makes heavy use of myth and symbolism but is aimed squarely at a young child audience.

 Dani Cavallaro, in Magic as Metaphor in Anime: A Critical Study describes Ponyo as ‘an intimate bildungsroman‘ and writes: